+The National Planning Policy Framework was published by the Department and Communities and Local Government in March 2012. it sets out the three key dimensions to sustainable development - economic, social and environmental - and the role that the planning system plays in each of these dimensions.

+Best Value Statutory Guidance

-- National Planning Policy Framework March 2012. it sets out the three key dimensions to sustainable development - economic, social and environmental - and the role that the planning system plays in each of these dimensions. - Best Value Statutory guidance on the Best Value Duty was published in September 2011. and sets out some reasonable expectations of the way authorities should work with voluntary and community groups and small businesses when facing difficult funding decisions.
+Statutory guidance on the Best Value Duty was published in September 2011. and sets out some reasonable expectations of the way authorities should work with voluntary and community groups and small businesses when facing difficult funding decisions.